-The Council encourages and supports Tenants, its Employees, Contractors and Visitors to report problems of ASB.
+The Council encourages and supports its residents, employees, contractors and visitors to report problems of ASB.
 Anyone reporting ASB will play a key role in its successful management and outcome.
 Complainants are expected to co-operate with reasonable requests to assist the Council to progress with an appropriate response to reports of ASB.
 This may include agreeing to self-resolution actions, keeping records of incidents, or taking part in mediation.
 The Council may not be able to take further action to resolve the ASB without reasonable co-operation from complainants.

-All reports of ASB will be treated as an open case until it is agreed with the complainant and the Council, that the case can be closed.
+All reports of ASB will be treated as an open case until it is agreed with the complainant and the Council, that the case will be closed.